parampatel21/quizmaster-articles/README.md

 6. **State Management and Context:**

    - Utilized React's Context API to manage global state, such as the instructor/reader mode toggle.
-     Implemented custom hooks to encapsulate logic and state management for MCQs, improving code reusability and separation of concerns.
+   - Implemented custom hooks to encapsulate logic and state management for MCQs, improving code reusability and separation of concerns.

 ## Future Improvements

 A list of possible next steps or improvements:

-- Implement dedicated MCQ table that keeps track of all MCQ blocks as a whole.
+- Implement a dedicated MCQ table that keeps track of all MCQ blocks as a whole.
 - Address the issue where the dropcursor does not work with the MCQ node to improve the editing experience and usability.
 - Integrate additional TipTap editor extensions to provide a more holistic editor
 - Enhance MCQ blocks to support multiple correct answer choices